jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 ***\[Read the articles here: "[12 reasons why math is important](/why-is-math-important/)" and "[7 reasons why writing is important](/why-is-writing-important/)\]***

 I don't make those recommendations out of a particular loyalty to the subjects.
 I make those recommendations because problem-solving and communication skills will always be desired.
-The goal is to be a learner, above all else.
+The goal is to be a learner above all else.

 In addition, you have to learn to be comfortable being uncomfortable.
 People who don't handle change well are left behind.
 New technology emerges too fast for anyone to get comfortable with one approach for too long.&nbsp;